Trying to find the BEST bird feeders for my backyard is challenging.

 This feeder was designed to offer THREE delicious oriole foods at once!
-Nectar, jelly, and oranges!
+Nectar, oranges, and jelly!

-- First, there is a clear plastic dish that holds nectar.
+- First, there is a transparent plastic dish that holds the nectar.
 Orioles access the sugar water by landing on the perches and sticking their beaks through the four holes in the orange lid.

 - Next, there are four cupped sections on the orange lid where jelly or orange slices can be placed.

 - Finally, the metal hook that screws into the plastic dish can be used to skewer oranges (not pictured in the above video).

 The look of this feeder reminds me of a dish hummingbird feeder, just with the added benefit of having spots for jelly and oranges.
 For the record, hummingbirds will also visit oriole feeders like this one for the nectar. 🙂